ashleyy2444/tp/docs/UserGuide.md

 * `add cn/ Amazon n/Betsy Crowe p/81234567 e/betsycrowe@example.com a/Newgate Prison tt/121220241200
 i/Remote work s/4000 pl/Python t/criminal pri/4`

+#### Constraint
+* The `COMPANY_NAME` should be less than 100 chracters, and it should not be blank.
+* The `NAME` should only contain alphanumeric characters and spaces, and it should not be blank.
+* The `PHONE_NUMBER` should only contain numbers, and it should be at least 3 digits long.
+* The `EMAIL` should be a valid email address.
+* The `ADDRESS` can take any values, and it should not be blank.
+* The `SALARY` should only contain numbers, with range [0, 2147483647] or two pure digital numbers with '-' in between.
+Both digital numbers should be within the range [0, 2147483647].
+* The `PROGRAMMING_LANGUAGE` should be alphanumeric and may contain some special characters (+ and #), and must be less than 50 characters.
+* The `TAG` should be alphanumeric.
+* The `PRIORITY` should be a number between 0 and 4.
+* The `INTERVIEW_TIME` should be in the format `ddMMyyyyHHmm`.
+* The `INFO` can take any values, and it should not be blank.

 ### Adding a resume: `resume`

 Adds a resume to the addressbook.